V96GLF/Minos-CSL-Utility/README.md

 G2ABC, IO92MA, GF

 Callsigns are only considered identical if they match fully.
 Hence G2ABC, GW2ABC and G2ABC/P are treated as different callsigns.

+Records that contain a callsign only (i.e. no locator, exchange or comment) are ignored.

 Merging happens in the order of adding the files.
 Therefore, add the oldest file first.